mvanthoor/rustic-book/src/evaluation/material.md

 there is an exchange, you can then adjust the material balance to the new situation.

-This is exactly what Rustic Alpha 1 and 2 do, and it's called an incremental update.
-To achieve this, Rustic keeps the material in a game state struct, along with some other things it needs to know throughout the
+This is exactly what Rustic does, and it's called an incremental update.
+It uses this technique in more situations, because it saves lots of time.
+To achieve this, Rustic keeps the material in a game state struct, along with some other things it needs to know throughout the game:
-game:

 ```rust,ignore
 pub struct GameState {